Clark Henry Wells: Civil War

 At the start of the American Civil War, Wells was suffering from exhaustion and exposure from this travels, coupled with depression from the recent death of his beloved brother-in-law, with whom he had sailed for twelve years.
 Consequently, he spent three months in the Pennsylvania Hospital for the Insane in Philadelphia where he was diagnosed as having Melancholia, being released on October 11, 1861, to return to active duty.
 He was appointed executive officer of the USS Susquehanna and took part in the capture of Port Royal, South Carolina, on November 7, 1861.
+He then served on the sloop-of-war USS Vandalia before commanding the sloop-of-war USS Dale.

-He was promoted to lieutenant-commander on July 16, 1862, then became the executive officer of the Philadelphia Navy Yard in early 1863.
+He was promoted to lieutenant commander on July 16, 1862, then became the executive officer of the Philadelphia Navy Yard in early 1863.
 During this time he sent a letter to the United States Secretary of War, Edwin M. Stanton, that accused Maj.
 Granville O. Haller, former commander of George B. McClellan's headquarters guard, of sentiments disloyal to the Union.
 Haller spent years fighting the unwarranted charge, and was eventually reinstated.

 After his tour of duty at Philadelphia, Wells obtained command of the USS Galena in 1864 and joined the West Gulf Squadron.
 He participated in the Battle of Mobile Bay under Admiral David G. Farragut.
 Later that year, he was transferred to the East Gulf Squadron and served the rest of the war under David Dixon Porter on the James River.